Thriplow

-Thriplow (/ˈtrɪpləʊ/) is a village in the civil parish of Thriplow and Heathfield, in Cambridgeshire, England, 8 mi south of Cambridge.
+Thriplow (/ˈtrɪpləʊ/) is a village in Cambridgeshire, England, 8 mi south of Cambridge.
 The village also gives its name to a former Cambridgeshire hundred.

 History

 The parish of Thriplow covers 1012 ha, roughly spanning the land between the former London to Cambridge coaching road (now the B1368) and the Royston to Newmarket road (now the A505).
-The presence of tumuli in the south of the parish suggests an Iron Age settlement; and a barrow to the east of the village contains a Bronze Age burial.
+The presence of tumuli in the south of the parish suggests an Iron Age settlement, and a barrow to the east of the village contains a Bronze Age burial.
 The village itself probably existed in Romano-British times (around AD 150).
 The Icknield Way to the south of the village was probably an important factor in the village's growth.

-Listed as Tripelan in around 1050 and Trepeslau in the Domesday Book, the name "Thriplow" means "Hill or tumulus of a man called Tryppa".
-Tryppa is believed to have been a Bronze Age chieftain who may be buried in the tumulus just south east of the church.
+Listed as Tripelan in around 1050 and Trepeslau in the Domesday Book of 1086, the name "Thriplow" means "Hill or tumulus of a man called Tryppa".
+Tryppa is believed to have been a Bronze Age chieftain who may be buried in the tumulus just southeast of the church.

 In 1647 the New Model Army camped on Thriplow Heath (often referred to in contemporary accounts as "Triploe Heath") after its refusal to disband during its dispute with Parliament.

 Thirteen Thriplow residents are recorded to have perished in the First World War and three in the Second World War.

-In recent times the hamlet of Heathfield has built up in the south east of the parish alongside the Imperial War Museum Duxford, with most of the housing dating from the 2000s.
+In recent times the hamlet of Heathfield has built up in the southeast of the parish alongside the Imperial War Museum Duxford, with most of the housing dating from the 2000s.
 Its population (around 600) is now larger than that of Thriplow village (around 440).

-On 1 April 2021 the civil parish was renamed "Thriplow and Heathfield".
+On 1 April 2021, the civil parish was renamed "Thriplow and Heathfield".

 Church

 There has been a church in Thriplow since at least the 12th century.
-In 1284 the tithes of Thriplow Church were used to found Peterhouse College and the first recorded vicar, John de Hyndrayngham, was installed in 1299.
+In 1284 the tithes of Thriplow Church were used to found Peterhouse in Cambridge, and the first recorded vicar, John de Hyndrayngham, was installed in 1299.

-The parish church of St George (dedicated to All Saints until the 19th century) dates from the late 13th century and consists of a chancel with north vestry, north and south transepts, a central tower with short spire, and a nave with south porch.
+The parish church of St George (dedicated to All Saints until the 19th century) dates from the late 13th century and consists of a chancel with a north vestry, north and south transepts, a central tower with short spire, and a nave with south porch.
 The tower and spire date from the 14th century.
 The south porch was rebuilt by Gilbert Scott in 1877.

-William Dowsing mutilated the church screen in 1644.
+The iconoclast William Dowsing mutilated the church screen in 1644.

-The parish is now held with that of Fowlmere and no vicar has lived in Thriplow since 1936.
+The parish is now held with that of Fowlmere, and no vicar has lived in Thriplow since 1936.